unicornlaunching/SD3UNOFFICIALRULEASE/README.md

-# The wait is finnally over.
+# The wait is finally over.

 ## SD3 is finally in the palm of your hands.